How To Make Tamarind Pulp From Pods

 What is Tamarind?

 Tamarind is both a fruit and a tree.
 The fruit grows in pods, which are typically 3-8 inches long and contain a reddish-brown pulp surrounding hard, dark-brown seeds.
-The taste of tamarind ranges from sour to sweet, depending on the variety and ripeness of the fruit.
+So the taste of tamarind ranges from sour to sweet, depending on the variety and ripeness of the fruit.
 Younger tamarind pods tend to be more sour, while mature pods develop a sweeter, more complex flavor.

 The Science Behind the Flavor